mathewgomas-alfred/mathewgomas.io/user_manual/getting_started/basic_concepts.rst

    Krita's vanishing point assistants in action

 :ref:`grids_and_guides_docker`
- Very straightforward guiding tools which shows grids or guiding lines that can be configured.
+ Very straightforward guiding tool which shows grids or guiding lines that can be configured.
 :ref:`snapping`
  You can snap to all sorts of things.
 Grids, guides, extensions, orthogonals, image centers and bounding boxes.
 :ref:`painting_with_assistants`